xero08/IN-Telemarketer-Blacklist/README.md

 # IN-Telemarketer-Blacklist
 #### This is a list of telemarketer sender IDs gathered from various sources.
-Note that this list is a community maintained one and the onus of validity of this list lies on individual contributions
+Note that this list is a community maintained one and the onus of validity of this list lies on individual contributions.

 #### Inspired from [this](https://www.reddit.com/r/india/comments/6zd44e/blacklist_of_telemarketers/) post on reddit.